You deserve the best

 If hormonal treatments are ineffective, laparoscopic removal through surgery may successfully stop the problem.

-- A hysteroscopy is a minimally invasive procedure that enables our surgeons to inspect the uterine cavity and, when necessary, perform surgery for the removal of fibroid growth or cancers, correct abnormal bleeding or treat other conditions that affect the uterus.
+is a minimally invasive procedure that enables our surgeons to inspect the uterine cavity and, when necessary, perform surgery for the removal of fibroid growth or cancers, correct abnormal bleeding or treat other conditions that affect the uterus.

 Generally, this is an outpatient procedure, so recovery is much more rapid than with traditional abdominal surgeries.